 As any full-time RVer can attest, there are many businesses that allow overnight parking.
 Some Walmarts, Cracker Barrels, and truck stops welcome RVs to park overnight.
 The Allstays app is an excellent resource when looking for a parking lot that allows overnight parking.
 Benefits to staying at these places include well-lit parking lots and the occasional wi-fi hotspot like you can find at certain Pilot Travel Centers.

 Passing through a town where a friend or family member lives?
 Ask about parking your rig in their driveway for a night, otherwise lovingly known as moochdocking.
 You’ll get to visit with your friends and have a place to stay.
 Be careful not to stay too long or take advantage of your friend’s hospitality!

 How you go about boondocking will depend on one main factor: how long you plan to stay.
 RV YouTubers Drivin’ and Vibin‘ offer some of their best tips in the video below.

 Free camping for one night is usually pretty simple.
 Boondocking is a convenient way to save money while you’re in between destinations.
-Rest stops, certain truck stops, and Walmart stores can easily be found off interstate exits, so it’s a convenient alternative to staying an an RV park for just one night.
+Rest stops, certain truck stops, and Walmart stores can easily be found off interstate exits, so it’s a convenient alternative to staying in an RV park for just one night.
 Always make sure to get permission from a manager before parking for the night.
 Some locations may prohibit overnight stays in the parking lot.
 The Allstays app is helpful for this because it includes notes from other users detailing whether a particular store has allowed overnight parking in the past.
-If looking for a truck stop, check for a Flying J or Pilot Travel Centers that has sites designated for overnight RV parking.
+If looking for a truck stop, check for a Flying J or Pilot Travel Centers that have sites designated for overnight RV parking.

 Boondocking for one night typically doesn’t require much prep.
 Because you’ll probably be close to food, drink, and restrooms, you don’t need to worry about filling your water tank or gathering other supplies.